 Yoga and Ayurveda are so closely related they are often looked at as two sides of one coin.
 In fact, Ayurveda is the healing side of Yoga, and Yoga is the spiritual side of Ayurveda.
 Together they encompass a complete approach to the well being of the body, the mind, and the spirit.

 With even a little knowledge of Ayurveda, the practitioner of Hatha Yoga can refine their practice so that it is in harmony with their internal balance of energy.
 As with diet, herbs, aromas, etc., some Yoga postures are best for one person while others can cause greater imbalance.
-Knowledge of one's constitutional balance (a balance between, what is known in Ayurveda, as the Vata, Pitta, and Kapha doshas) can allow the Yoga practitioner to use asanas to improve their health and well being.
+Knowledge of one's constitutional balance (a balance between what are known in Ayurveda as the vata, pitta, and kapha doshas) can allow the Yoga practitioner to use asanas to improve their health and well being.

-Those people with an imbalance in Vata dosha tend to experience greater lightness, coldness, and mobility.
+Those people with an imbalance in vata dosha tend to experience greater lightness, coldness, and mobility.
 They may suffer from weight loss, immune weakness, constipation, cold hands and feet, and anxiety or nervousness.
 For these people, calming and grounding yoga poses are best.
-Standing postures such the tree pose (Vrksasana) and mountain pose (Tadasana) root the feet into the ground and reduce anxiety and nervousness.
-Poses which compress the pelvis such as seated forward bends (Pascimottanasana) aid in reducing constipation while strength poses such as the crane (Bakasana) aid circulation.
-Fast-paced poses such as repetitive sun salutations (Surya Nanaskar) performed rapidly, for example, may increase nervousness over time and poses performed without attention to detail in position may injure the joints.
+Standing postures such the tree pose (Vriksasana) and mountain pose (Tadasana) root the feet into the ground and reduce anxiety and nervousness.
+Poses which compress the pelvis, such as seated forward bend (Paschimottanasana), aid in reducing constipation, while strength poses such as the crane (Bakasana) aid circulation.
+Fast-paced poses such as repetitive sun salutations (Surya Namaskara) performed rapidly may increase nervousness over time, and poses performed without attention to detail in position may injure the joints.
 While the proper poses bring about balance, improper poses can cause greater imbalance.

-Those with a Kapha imbalance tend to experience excess heaviness, sluggishness, coldness, and dampness in their body.
+Those with a kapha imbalance tend to experience excess heaviness, sluggishness, coldness, and dampness in their body.
 They suffer from congestion, weight gain, and lethargy.
-Stimulating, heating forms of Yoga suit their needs well.
+Stimulating and heating forms of Yoga suit their needs well.
 Aerobic forms are recommended though they should begin slowly and work their way up in aggressiveness.
 The sun salutation, as the name suggests is quite heating and performed with repetition, is perhaps the best Yoga sequence for Kapha imbalance.
 Its aerobic nature alleviates lethargy and assists with weight loss.
 Poses which extend or open the chest reduce congestion and aid breathing.
-These include the upward bow pose (Urdhva Dhanura) and the bridge pose (Setu Bandha Sarvangasana).
-While meditative poses can be performed by those of Kapha nature or imbalance, they must always be balanced with active postures to avoid an increase in lethargy.
+These include the upward bow pose (Urdhva Dhanurasana) and the bridge pose (Setu Bandha Sarvangasana).
+While meditative poses can be performed by those of kapha nature or imbalance, they must always be balanced with active postures to avoid an increase in lethargy.